 Soybeans have an oil content of approximately 20%.
 To produce soybean oil, the beans are crushed, the oil is solvent-extracted with hexane, and then the oil is refined.
 The remaining soybean husks are used primarily as animal feed.
 Soybean oil is the second-most widely produced food oil in the world (after palm oil).
 Much of the oil sold in U.S. supermarkets as "vegetable oil" is soybean oil.
-Soybean oil is a dietary source of vitamin E and vitamin K. It does not have the phytoestrogen content of other soy foods.
+Soybean oil is a dietary source of vitamin E and vitamin K. It does not have the phytoestrogen content of other soy foods, however soybean oil repeatedly reused for frying food has been found to have endocrine disrupting properties.
 This web page focuses on soybean oil; separate web pages cover tofu, soybean paste, soy protein isolate, and soybeans.
 We attempt to untangle the conflicting findings regarding breast cancer risk and soybean isoflavones in the genistein and daidzein web page.

 Breast cancer-related effects of consuming soybean oil